26+ Creative Writing Tips for Young Writers

 Writing isn’t just about thinking about your own interests, it’s also about thinking about the interests of your audience.
 If you want to excite fellow classmates, know what they like.
 Do they like football, monsters or a particular video game?
 With that knowledge, you can create the most popular book for your target audience.
 A book that they can’t stop reading and will recommend to others!

 To keep your creative writing skills up to scratch it is important to keep practising every day.
 Even if you have no inspiration.
 At times when your mind is blank, you should try to use tools like writing prompts, video prompts or other ways of coming up with ideas.
 You could even take a look at these daily writing exercises as an example.
+We even created a whole list of over 100 creative writing exercises to try out when you need some inspiration or ideas.

 Work together with others